 You might not think about the condition of your home until you consider moving – but what’s best?

-As a successful Chiswick estate agent who’s assisted with well over 500 property sales, Chiswick Director Paul Cooney can provide guidance to those thinking about selling their property in W4 who aren’t sure if they should do some updating before putting it on the market.
+For those looking for advice on whether you should renovate before selling your property, look no further.
+Our West London estate agents can provide guidance to those thinking about selling their property who aren’t sure if they should do some updating before putting it on the market.

-Is it worth renovating your house before selling?
+Is it worth renovating your house before selling or letting?

 A recent news article cited four renovation projects that will add value to your home but warned that at present with the high demand for building works many are paying a premium and suffering delay – further putting pressure on the question as to whether it is truly worth renovating your house before selling.